Coroner's Office declines to hold inquest after one of Auckland's most brutal killings

 Gabriel Yad-Elohim was found guilty of murdering Michael Mulholland over a defence of not guilty by reason of insanity following a High Court trial last August.

-The delusional Korean-Japanese man with a history of mental illness, delivered an estimated 90 blows to Mulholland's head and body after pulling him from the front door of the 69-year-old's Western Springs flat on September 26, 2017.
+The delusional Korean-Japanese man with a history of mental illness delivered an estimated 90 blows to Mulholland's head and body after pulling him from the front door of the 69-year-old's Western Springs flat on September 26, 2017.

 The graphic killing, which was filmed on CCTV cameras, came just three days after Yad-Elohim was released from the Auckland District Health Board's (ADHB) acute mental health facility, Te Whetu Tawera.